I’m not trying to worry you.

 Please be careful with your wild one, a future relationship with your wild child depends on the trust and acceptance you foster with him today.

-Please be careful with your wild one, if you’re choosing to battle them head-on, they are a fierce adversary living under the same roof, but if you take the stance of working with them they are engaged, enthusiastic collaborators.
+Please be careful with your wild one, if you’re choosing to battle them head-on, they’re a fierce adversary living under the same roof, but if you take the stance of working with them they are engaged, enthusiastic collaborators.

-Please be careful with your wild one, on the hardest days, raising them can feel like a burden or a curse instead of a call to grow into a better person and parent.
+Please be careful with your wild one, on the hardest days, raising them can feel like a burden or a curse instead of what it truly is, a call to grow into a better parent and person.

 Please be careful with your beautiful wild one